Criminal justice advocates step up efforts to push for more reforms - NewsBreak

 Hochul's State of the State speech will focus on housing and fighting illegal guns

 In less than a month, Kathy Hochul will give her first State of the State address as a governor elected by the voters, and she’s already given some hints about what she will make a priority.
-Hochul gave a State of the State speech last year while she was...
+Hochul gave a State of the State speech in January 2022 while she...

 New SUNY Chancellor John King was New York's state education commissioner